 Installing VirtualBox Tools

-To use the SD card directly under Ubuntu, you must install the VirtualBox tools.
+To use the SD board directly under Ubuntu, you must install the VirtualBox tools.
 Go to the VirtualBox Devices menu and select Insert Guest Additions CD Image

 A CD Rom is mounted on Ubuntu which offers you to automatically install the software it contains.
 Accept.
 Your password will be asked